ShaneeexD/KCD-2-Dice-Calc/README.md

 - **Target Calculator**: Calculate the optimal combination of dice to maximize your chances of rolling specific numbers
 - **Single Combo Simulator**: Test a specific dice combination with advanced banking rules and decision breakdowns
 - **Game Simulator (Player vs AI)**: Simulate full games to a point cap against an AI profile (no badges) and get win rates and more
+- **Play Book**: Real-time assistant for actual gameplay with turn-by-turn guidance optimized for win probability
 - **Strategy Calculator** (WIP): Find the best dice combination and strategy to maximize your expected score
 - **Progress Tracking**: Real-time progress updates during calculations